SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 While partial charge describes the charge associated with the individual atoms, we use the word "ion" to describe the total none-zero formal charge of molecules and atoms.
 In the case of proteins, we talk about the charged/ionic amino acid residues which possess the ability to carry the formal charge of either +1 (histidine, arginine, lysine) or -1 (aspartate, glutamate, cysteine, selenocysteine, tyrosine).
 The charge of these amino acid residues is gained from the gain and removal of protons with the behavior governed by classic acid-base chemistry.

-Electrostatic interactions between point charges are described by the Coulomb law, which states the electrostatic energy between two point charges decays with $1/r$, where $r$ is the separation between the two charges.
+Electrostatic interactions between point charges are described by the [Coulomb law](https://en.wikipedia.org/wiki/Coulomb%27s_law), which states the electrostatic energy between two point charges decays with $1/r$, where $r$ is the separation between the two charges.
 Due to this long-ranged force, proteins are commonly found to engage in a highly complicated network for electrostatic interactions throughout the protein which can stabilize the folded state.

 ### Hydrogen Bonding & Salt Bridges: Strong Polar Contacts
-Hydrogen bonding is a combination of multiple factors which together form a highly strong intermolecular bond.
+[Hydrogen bonding](https://en.wikipedia.org/wiki/Hydrogen_bond) is a combination of multiple factors which together form a highly strong intermolecular bond.
 In specific there are two contributions in the form of electrostatic interactions and orbital overlap (bond covalency).
-A hydrogen bond occcurs when a hydrogen-bonded donator group, such as an amide, -N-H, shares its hydrogen with an acceptor group, such as a carbonyl oxygen, O=C-, thus leading to the hydrogen bond having the characteristic form D-H···:A, where D is the donor, A is the acceptor possessing an electron lone pair and ··· is the though space interaction between the donor and accepted mediated by the hydrogen, H.
+A hydrogen bond occcurs when a hydrogen-bonded donator group, such as an amide, -N-H, shares its hydrogen with an acceptor group, such as a carbonyl oxygen, O=C-, thus leading to the hydrogen bond having the characteristic form D-H···:A, where D is the donor, A is the acceptor possessing an electron lone pair and ··· is the though-space interaction between the donor and accepted mediated by the hydrogen, H.

 In folded proteins, a vast amount of hydrogen bonds are found, mainly among the backbone carbonyl groups and amide groups.
-The hydrogen bonds between these groups is the main stablizing force found in α-helices and β-sheets.
+The hydrogen bonds between these groups is the main stablizing force found in α-helices and β-sheets, making up the [secondary structure](https://en.wikipedia.org/wiki/Protein_secondary_structure) of proteins.

 Due to hydrogen bonds having part electrostatic character, the "hydrogen bond strength" depends on the environment surronding it.
 While the dielectric constant in water is around 80, the dielectric constant in the protein interor is estimate to be 2-12 thus much more oil-like.